cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v3.0.0.md

 ```

 ## Serve
-Terra-toolkit now provides a couple of scripts to help serve your site for development, testing, or as a doc site.
+Terra-toolkit now provides two ways serve your site for development, testing, or as a doc site.

-### serve
+### serve options
 Serve is a replacement for webpack-dev-server.
 Behind the scenes it's using [webpack-serve](https://github.com/webpack-contrib/webpack-serve).
 Serve is a hot reloading server and does not work on IE 10 or below.
 See [compatible browsers](https://caniuse.com/#feat=websockets).
 Use serve-static for IE 10 testing.

-### serve-static
+### serve-static options
 Serve static is a non-hot reloading server that uses express behind the scenes.
 The serve static method can either take a pre-compiled site folder or a webpack config to compile a site for you.
 It also offers a virtual file system to avoid saving files to disk.
-This server is also used in `TerraToolkitServeStaticService` to serve sites for wdio visual regression testing.
+This server is also used by the new `ServeStaticService` to serve sites for wdio visual regression testing.

-For more information go [here](https:/github.com/cerner/terra-toolkit/master/scripts/serve/readme.md).
+For more information about serve and serve-static and examples go [here](https:/github.com/cerner/terra-toolkit/master/scripts/serve/readme.md).

 ## WebdriverIO
 More defaults have been added to the default wdio config.
 The only config that is now required to be provided is your webpack config.
 (If you are using terra-dev-site, use the provided wdio config from that package which will have the webpack config already provided).